 We also try to emphasize that the new ENCODE3 release (used in this paper) can greatly benefit cancer research because this new release is vastly more expansive than those in previous works.
 This ENCODE3 release includes

-2017 histone ChIP-Seq data (1339 from tissues/primary cells; in contrast to 169 in Marticorena et al. 2017)
+2,017 histone ChIP-seq data (1,339 from tissues/primary cells; compare to 169 in Marticorena et. al. 2017)

-52 replication timing data sets from xx tissues ( compared with 16 in Polak et al 2015)
+51 replication timing Repli-chip and Repli-seq data (compared to 16 in Polak et. al. 2015)

-Xxx TF ChIP-Seq from xxx cell types (vs. xx in ENCODE2)
+1,863 TF ChIP-Seq from 143 cell types (compare to 958 in ENCODE2)

-Xxx tumor-normal matched TF ChIP-Seq for xxx cancer types (vs. xxx for only K562 in ENCODE2)
+103 tumor-normal matched TF ChIP-seq data (common TF antibodies between K562 and GM12878 shown; compare to 42 in ENCODE2)

-Xxx TF knockdows data to xxx in xxx cell types (vs. xx in ENCODE2)
+CRISPR and RNAi-based 661 TF/RBP knockdown data (compare to none in ENCODE2)

-A number of novel assays, such STARR-Seq, Hi-C, ChIA-PET, and eCLIP
+Numerous novel assays, including whole genome STARR-seq, Hi-C, ChIA-PET, and eCLIP

 We have tried to make it more clear that we have developed many new methods in this paper to deeply annotate several cancer-associated cell types from multiple aspects, including